BMW's $1 billion plant surfs Mexican investment wave

 In March, BMW announced a $1 billion investment to expand capacity by 50 percent at its plant in Spartanburg, South Carolina, where it builds a range of sport utility vehicles.

-Additional reporting by Gabriel Stargardter and Luis Rojas in Mexico City, Edward Taylor in Frankfurt and Laurence Frost in Paris; Editing by Matthew Lewis, Meredith Mazzilli, Tom Brown and Lisa Shumaker
+Additional reporting by Gabriel Stargardter and Luis Rojas in Mexico City, Edward Taylor in Frankfurt and Laurence Frost in Paris; Editing by Matthew Lewis, Meredith Mazzilli and Tom Brown